gungorbasa/Prolific-Library/README.md

 ## What is this repository for? ##

 * Quick summary: Library app.
-Part of Prolific Interactive interview process.
 * Version: 1.0

 ## How do I get set up? ##